 You can even host a GIVE-back, which is a way to collect candy to send as part of care packages.
 All you have to do is simply mail your leftover candy to Operation Gratitude, and they will send it in with care packages to be sent to the troops.

 Another way to participate is by volunteering to deliver Halloween candy in your community to First Responder departments.
 This is a great way to show kids how to say “thank you” to local heroes.

 4. Spirit of Children Program

-Spirit of Children is a program that brings fun and funding to hospitals at Halloween and all year-long through the support of Child Life at hospitals in local communities.
-Their mission, which is pretty awesome, is to make hospital stays less scary for kids and their families.
+Spirit of Halloween has a Spirit of Children program that brings fun and funding to hospitals at Halloween and all year-long through the support of Child Life at hospitals in local communities.
+Their mission is to make hospital stays less scary for kids and their families.

 100% of every dollar collected supports the Child Life Department within their 141 partner hospitals across the United States and Canada.